cs123-stanford/cs123-stanford-2023/docs/course-material/lab-1-spr23.rst

 Step 0.
 Setup
 ^^^^^^^^^^^^^^
 #.
 Install `VSCode <https://code.visualstudio.com/Download>`_
 #.
-Install the PlatformIO extension for VSCode.
+Install the PlatformIO extension for VSCode, a native Arduino/Teensyduino development IDE for VSCode.
 (Might take several minutes on Windows - check the bottom bar in VSCode for status)

 .. raw:: html